 Because the NEI 18-04 methodology has been endorsed for use by NRC in RG 1.233, the scope and content of the SAR are focused on presenting the results and not presenting the details of the process.
-The summary focus is on safety-significant topics, LBEs, SSCs, and operator actions that receive special treatments as described in NEI 18-04.
+The summary focus is on safety-significant topics, LBEs, SSCs, and special treatments as described in NEI 18-04.
 The summary need not address DID evaluations that did not identify further provisions for DID.
-The content of the DID Summary provides the foundation for the DID adequacy evaluation baseline as described in NEI 18-04 Section 5.9.5.
-Evidence of the complete DID evaluation should be retained in design records.
+The total DID adequacy evaluation provides the foundation for the DID adequacy evaluation baseline as described in NEI 18-04.
+Section 5.9.5.
+Evidence of the complete DID evaluation should be retained in plant records.

-4.2.1 Plant Capability Summary
+4.2.1.
+Plant Capability Summary

-The purpose of this section is to provide a description of the plant capability and the layers of defense that address cross-cutting topics in the overall achievement of an acceptable level of DID.
-This section of the SAR need not describe how the design meets all the guidelines for plant capability attributes provided in NEI 18-04 Table 5-2, Guidelines for Establishing the Adequacy of Overall Plant Capability Defense-in-Depth.
+The purpose of this section is to provide a description of the plant capability cross-cutting topics and the layers of defense that are part of the overall achievement of an acceptable level of DID.
+Thus, this section of the SAR need not repeat how the design meets all the guidelines for plant capability attributes provided in NEI 18-04 Table 5-2, Guidelines for Establishing the Adequacy of Overall Plant Capability Defense-in-Depth.
 The applicable information for individual LBEs is located in Chapter 3 - Licensing Bases Events, Chapter 5 - Safety Functions, Design Criteria, and SSC Safety Classification, Chapter 6 - SR SSC Criteria and Capabilities, and Chapter 7 - NSRST SSC Criteria and Capabilities.

 Plant capability DID attributes are listed in NEI 18-04 Table 5-3: initiating event and event sequence completeness, layers of defense, functional reliability, and prevention and mitigation balance.
-As outlined in NEI 18-04 Table 5-9, the qualitative evaluation should address the evaluation of margin adequacy, multiple protective measures, and prevention and mitigation balance across layers of defense and the physical categories of functional reliability and overreliance on any single feature.
+As outlined in NEI 18-04 Table 5-9, the qualitative evaluation should address the evaluation of margin adequacy, multiple protective measures, and prevention and mitigation balance across layers of defense and the physical categories of functional reliability and over-reliance on any single feature.

 The application should state affirmatively that the guidelines for plant capability attributes provided in NEI 18-04 Table 5-2 have been evaluated and confirmed.
-Separate discussions of plant capabilities added as a result of plant capability attribute evaluations should be provided in this section.
+Separate discussions of plant capabilities added as a result of plant capability attribute evaluations should be provided in this section for the cross-cutting issues not addressed in other chapters.
+The discussions should be sufficient to identify the DID objectives requiring those actions.
+The details of this evaluation should be retained in plant records.

 During the DID adequacy evaluation process, safety-significant SSC functions may have been deemed necessary for DID adequacy.
-Where so, this information should be documented in tabular form in a manner that is traceable to the LBEs in Chapter 3.
-The information should include the rationale for the selection of LBE SSCs for NSRST classification and guide the selection of NSRST SSC performance criteria and special treatments as documented in Chapter 7.
+Where so, this information should be documented in tabular form in a manner that is traceable to the relevant LBEs in Chapter 3.
+The information in Chapter 5 should include the rationale for the selection of LBE SSCs for NSRST classification and guide the selection of NSRST SSC performance criteria and special treatments as documented in Chapter 7.

-4.2.1.1 LBE Margin
+4.2.1.1.
+LBE Margin